-The stakeholders who filled the First Online Consultation were also given the opportunity to propose additional actions which could be developed within the framework of each WG (beyond those preliminary options identified for the Valencia case by the ARCH partners).
-Some proposals were made, and their suitability will be assessed by the corresponding ARCH research partners and, if deemed appropriate, subject to later validation by the whole relevant WG.
+The stakeholders who filled the First Online Consultation were also given the opportunity to propose additional actions, which could be developed within the framework of each WG (beyond those preliminary options identified for the Valencia case by the ARCH partners).
+Some of their proposals were considered as criteria or guidelines to develop other actions where possible.
+A specific proposal (calculating of expected changes in relevant bioclimatic indices under climate change scenarios) was considered suitable by Tecnalia, the corresponding ARCH research partner and therefore included within the development of a similar action originally planned (Calculation of expected changes in relevant agro-climatic indices under regional climate change scenarios).